-- 11. The police officers will be praised for their excellent work. - 1) definitely - 2) definately - defenately - 4) defenitely - 12.
-Choose the sentence that does not have any spelling, punctuation, or word usage errors. - 1) I would prefer a plain bagel to one with raisins and cinnamon. - 2) I would prefer a plane bagel; to one with raisins and cinnamon. - 3) I would prefer a plain bagel too one with raisins and cinnamon. - 4) I would prefer a plane bagel to one with raisins and cinnamon. - 13.
-Choose the sentence that does not have any spelling, punctuation, or word usage errors. - John has a picture of his wife, Karen, on his desk. - John has a pitcher of his wife, Karen on his desk. - John has a picture of his wife Karen on his desk - 4) John has a pitcher of his wife, Karen, on his desk.
+4) a lot 4) defenitely 9.
+Small children need lots of attention because they cannot care for 1) theirselfs 2) theirselves 3) themselves 4) themselfs 12.
+Choose the sentence that does not have any spelling, punctuation, or word usage errors.
+1) I would prefer a plain bagel to one with raisins and cinnamon.
+2) I would prefer a plane bagel; to one with raisins and cinnamon.
+3) I would prefer a plain bagel too one with raisins and cinnamon.
+4) I would prefer a plane bagel to one with raisins and cinnamon.
+10. The Chief met us at the station where we the incident at the fire scene. disgust discust 13.
+Choose the sentence that does not have any spelling, punctuation, or word usage errors. disgussed discussed John has a picture of his wife, Karen, on his desk.
+John has a pitcher of his wife, Karen on his desk.
+John has a picture of his wife Karen on his desk.
+4) John has a pitcher of his wife, Karen, on his desk.